AlexTISYoung/snipar/docs/triGWAS.rst

 The script outputs a .hdf5 file with variance parameter estimates and estimates of the X^T X ('xtx') and X^T Y ('xty') matrices for each SNP as a multidimensional array, the first index of which gives the SNP, whose corresponding ID is in the 'sid' vector.
 The 'N_L' vector contains the sample size for each SNP (after removal of missing genotypes).
-The rows/columns of the X^T X and the columns of the X^T Y matrices correspond to: intercept, direct effect, sibling effect (if fitted), average parental effect/confounding effect.
+The rows/columns of the X^T X and the columns of the X^T Y matrices correspond to: intercept, direct effect, paternal effect, maternal effect.
 The .hdf5 file also contains the estimated variance
 parameters: sigma2, the residual variance estimate; and tau, the estimated ratio between the within-family variance and the residual variance.

 The covariate file format is the same as the phenotype file format.
 The first column is family ID, and the second column is individual ID; subsequent columns are phenotype or covariate observations.